athomasq/athomasq.github.io/categories/hikari/setyl.md

 ### My Involvement

-I invested in Setyl's friends and family round and have watched them progress from prototype with negligible revenue, to where they are today.
-I can vouch for the company's progress on multiple fronts - product, technology, customers, reputation and more.
+I invested in Setyl's friends and family round and can vouch for the company's progress on multiple fronts since then - product, technology, customers, revenue, reputation and more.
 I can also vouch for the founders' integrity, commitment, responsibility, and ability to execute.

 I'm not a passive investor; I've been actively helping and advising Setyl as they grow.
-Specifically, I've been helping with strategic planning (balancing growth rate, burn rate, cash runway and financing); with growth and go-to-market; and with partnerships.
+Specifically, I've been helping with strategic planning; with growth and go-to-market; and with partnerships.
 This help is a big reason I'm getting this allocation; here's what Christopher wrote as a testimonial:

 *We have been extremely lucky to have found Abraham as an early angel investor in our company.
 He’s been with us from right at the beginning and has consistently provided absolutely on-point advice at each stage, in the most hyper rational way which has been a massive assistance.*

-I plan to continue my involvement well beyond this round, so you can be assured of close oversight of the company.
+I will continue my involvement beyond this round, so you can be assured of close oversight of the company.

 <br/>